Content Marketing With WordPress – User-Generated Content

 Guest Blogging is a two-way street where the benefits flow for both the guest blogger and the blog owner.
 As a guest blogger you provide UGC for someone else’s site and get increased exposure for your business, and as a blog owner accepting guest blog posts, you can use it as a way of getting UGC published on your site.

 As the blog owner, you not only get content for your site, but you can also ask for specific topics and subjects to be written for areas where you may lack expertise or authority, or to fill voids on subjects that pertain to your niche and your readers, but don’t motivate or inspire you to write.
 For example, you may have a site on financial topics, but dislike writing about tax legislation.
-Why not let someone else with more experience, interest, or passion for that subject fill that void instead?
+Why not let someone else with more knowledge, interest, or passion for that subject fill that void instead?

 Using guest bloggers is also an ideal way to fill gaps in your schedule.
 For example, if you need to take a vacation and you run a “weekly tips” site with a loyal readership that expects you to post weekly posts, or if you are just too busy to write content on a regular basis.